giograciani/Predicting_Patient_Show_No_Show/README.md

 ## Getting Started

-Download the data set from [Kaggle](https://www.kaggle.com/joniarroba/noshowappointments)
+Download the data set from [Kaggle](https://www.kaggle.com/joniarroba/noshowappointments) OR from this repo

 ## Approach
 ### 1. Literature Review